Rhythm Guitar Ideas for Jamming.

 Guthrie Govan is one of the guitarists who use slapping parts in some of his songs.

 This technique works great in a duo performance or jam with another guitar player.

-However: even if there is a bass player attending the jam, you can still bass slap on guitar
+However: even if there is a bass player attending the jam, you can still bass slap on the guitar

 You could then create cool rhythmic and contrapuntal grooves slapping along with the bassist in the jam band.